KU BEAN LAB

 Stefanie Stancato, Ph.D.

 Dr. Stancato completed her Ph.D. in Behavioral Psychology from the University of Kansas in 2022.
 Stefanie's research mainly been studying delay and probability discounting with substance and alcohol use with college students.
-Currently, she has a research position with the U.S. Army at Fort Leavenworth, where she assists research psycho
+Currently, she is a Research Psychologist with the U.S. Army at Fort Leavenworth, where she assists research psych

 Dr. Stancato completed her Ph.D. in Behavioral Psychology from the University of Kansas in 2022.
 Stefanie's research mainly been studying delay and probability discounting with substance and alcohol use with college students.
-Currently, she has a research position with the U.S. Army at Fort Leavenworth, where she assists research psychologists with their research focusing on leader development in the Army.
+Currently, she is a Research Psychologist with the U.S. Army at Fort Leavenworth, where she assists research psychologists with their research focusing on leader development in the Army.

 Vanessa Morris, Ph.D.